The rookie compound never stayed still for long, even after a breach disaster.

 "It is data," she said.

-But Michael watched the way she stayed where she was, on the same step, in the same circle of quiet, long after she'd stopped taking notes.
+But Michael watched the way she stayed where she was, on the same step, in the same circle of quiet, long after she had stopped taking notes.

 Subconscious enjoyment looked a lot like logic if someone wanted it to.